1. What is the Williamstown Rural Lands Foundation (WRLF)?

 There are basically four ways to conserve land that fall within this question:

 a.
 A Conservation Restriction or CR, whereby the landowner gives up development rights in return for receiving a personal tax credit for the difference between the appraised values of the property currently and its enhanced value if developed.
-Part of the transaction is to name the WRLF (or an equivalent land trust) to monitor the land to ensure that all the restrictions are being met, which are also binding on future owners.
+Part of the transaction is to obligate the WRLF (or an equivalent land trust) to monitor the land in perpetuity to ensure that all the restrictions are being met, which are also binding on future owners.
+The land itself remains in private ownership and continues to generate taxes on the full value of the residence and a reduced value on the conservation land.

 b.
-An Agricultural Preservation Restriction or APR between the landowner and the State.
+An Agricultural Preservation Restriction or APR agreement between the landowner and the State.
 Providing the farmland meets the State’s criteria, the owner gives up development rights and commits to continuing use of the land for agricultural purposes, in return for which the land owner receives a one-time cash payment from the State for the difference between the appraised value of the farmland currently and its enhanced value if developed.
-The APR also binds future owners, and the State assumes responsibility for monitoring and enforcement.
+The APR also binds future owners to agricultural businesses, and the State assumes responsibility for monitoring and enforcement.

-Using the following assumptions (55 acres, 5 of which are excluded for the house & outbuildings and the remaining 50 acres are for conservation; and the current value of the property is $750,000), the Assessor’s office provided the following property tax information based on current the current tax mil rate of 13.98: Before conservation $10,485; after a CR, unchanged at $10,485; after an APR, $8,711; after Chapter 61A, $8,711; after Chapter 61B, $9,071; and after gift or purchase with a land trust, zero.
+Using the following assumptions (55 acres, 5 of which are excluded for the house & outbuildings and the remaining 50 acres are for conservation; and the current value of the property is $750,000), the Assessor’s office provided the following property tax information based on a tax rate of 13.98: Before conservation $10,485; after a CR, unchanged at $10,485; after an APR, $8,711; after Chapter 61A, $8,711; after Chapter 61B, $9,071; and after gift or purchase with a land trust, zero.

 6. What is your attitude toward development?